jonnybot0/rise-launcher-electron/installer/ui/messages/cap-installed.md

 We have detected a previous installation of Rise Chrome App Player.
-You need to uninstall it before it proceeding with this installation.
+You need to uninstall it before proceeding with this installation.

 To uninstall it:
 - open chrome://apps in Chrome